sf-wdi-15/notes/week_08_optimizations/day_3_intro_spa/README.md

 ```

-Now that our form is submitted, we can add the in the logic to `post` the data ot our backend and render it to the page.
+Now that our form is submitted, we can add the in the logic to `post` the data to our backend and render it to the page.